 Florida law grants surviving spouses a number of important rights and benefits.
-With short deadlines in probate, it is important to effectively secure the rights of a surviving spouse within the timelines provided by statute to ensure surviving spouse is protected and receives all they are entitled to under Florida law.
+With short deadlines in probate, it is important to effectively secure the rights of a surviving spouse within the timelines provided by statute to ensure the surviving spouse is protected and receives all he or sheis entitled to under Florida law.
 The failure to meet one of the probate deadlines can cause a surviving spouse to lose one or more spousal entitlements.

 What if a Spouse Dies Without a Will?

 - INTESTATE.
 If a person dies without a Will he or she is considered to die intestate.

 - INTESTATE SHARE.
 If a spouse dies without a Will, the surviving spouse receives an intestate share.
 (If a couple is separated at the time of death, the surviving spouse is not barred from inheriting).

 - SHARE OF SURVIVING SPOUSE - NO CHILDREN OR ALL DESCENDANTS OF SURVIVOR AND SPOUSE.
 If the only survivor is a surviving spouse, or if all the lineal descendants are also lineal descendants of the surviving spouse and the decedent, then the surviving spouse receives the entire estate of the decedent.

 - SHARE OF SURVIVING SPOUSE IF THERE ARE SURVIVING DESCENDANTS NOT FROM BOTH DECEDENT AND SURVIVING SPOUSE.
 If there are descendants of the decedent who are not also of the surviving spouse, or if there are descendants of the deceased, but the surviving spouse has descendants not also from the decedent, then the surviving spouse receives one-half of the intestate estate.